brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 #### `player_init`:

-Initializes a player structure, setting default values and the players name, address, and info, calls the `grid_addPlayerMethod`.
+Initializes a player structure, setting default values, e.g.: the players name, address, radius, letter, spectator status, and other information.

 	allocate space for the structure
+	set player address
+	set initial player position (a place-holder here, we'll allocate the actual position in `grid_addPlayer` in grid module) set player name
-	set initial value of variables in the structure set the initial value of player_seen string set the default player values
+	define an intital hashtable storing the passages that a player has visited set the spectator status (whether it's a player) set the initial amount of gold of this player set the visibility range of this player set the player letter
-	add the player to the grid (grid_addPlayer)
+	set the player to be activate
+	set the initial value of "player_seen" string

 #### `player_updateVisibility`

 Retrieves the player's current visibility screen.

 	get the current position of player
+	if player is in the passage, check if it's the last passage: if so,
+			do nothing
+		else:
-	loop for all positions in the map: for each position, compute the distance between it and player if the distance is less than radius: set it to be visible (map[position])
+			set the player visibility range to be 1 (because the player can only see the next position when it's in the middle passage) loop for all positions in the map: for each position 'p', if it's within the range: if 'p' is current player,
-	set the new player position to '*' to mark it's a player
+				show the '@' for this player
+			else if 'p' is in the same row as the player, if all the positions between 'p' and this player are valid, set 'p' to be visible
+			else if 'p' is in the same column as the player, if all the positions between 'p' and this player are valid, set 'p' to be visible
+			else (it's in diag direction):
+				for each reachable position (call "isRoom" to check):
+					"isRoom" function does:
+						computes the slope of line and calls functions below to check intersection calls "checkVertical" to check if there`s any vertical wall calls "checkHorizonal" to check if there`s any horizonal wall current position is visible if there`s no both two kinds of walls update visibility
+					show other player if exists
+	loop all positions in the map:
+		if there is a player out of visibility range, reset it (cannot show player letter)

 #### `player_move`

 Moves the player on the grid given the input key.

+	as for input key:
-	check the input key, if it's valid: check whether current position reaches bound
+		check whether current position reaches bound
-		if so:
-			directly return true
+		if so, we cannot move to the new position directly return true
 		else：
 			move to new position:
 				check if new position is able to move to if so:
+					update the player's position
-					update the player's position, return true
+					update the player's "seen" string
+					return true
 				else:
 					return false
 			if `moveToNewPosition` returns `true`:
+				check if it's a spectator:
+					if so,
+						update spectator's visibility
+					else:
-			update the player's visibility
+						update player's visibility
-			update the amount of gold if new position is gold return true
+						update the amount of gold of this player update the playerArray because we change the player's position if two players are next to each other (we need to switch the two player): change the position of the occupied player update the visibility of the occupied player update the playerArray of the occupied player update the visibility of the invader
+			steal the gold
+		return true
 	else:
 		return false